sh01k/MeshRIR/docs/index.md

 </figure>

 #### File format
-The file format is `.npy` for Numpy and `.mat` for MATLAB.
-All the additional data is provided as a JSON file.
+The file formats are `.npy` for Python (Numpy) and `.mat` for MATLAB.
+All the additional data are provided as a JSON file.

 #### Measurement conditions
-IR at each position was measured by using a cartesian robot employed with an omnidirectional microphone (Primo, EM272J).
-The signal input and output were controlled by a PC with Dante interface.
-Loudspeaker was DIATONE, DS-7 for <strong>S1-M3989</strong> and YAMAHA, VXS1MLB for <strong>S32-M441</strong>.
+The IR at each position was measured using a Cartesian robot with an omnidirectional microphone (Primo, EM272J).
+The signal input and output were controlled by a PC with a Dante interface.
+The loudspeaker was DIATONE, DS-7 for <strong>S1-M3989</strong> and YAMAHA, VXS1MLB for <strong>S32-M441</strong>.

 <table width="100%">
     <thead>